About the NTSB

 Our Mission

-• Conducting objective, precise accident investigations and safety studies;
+• Conducting objective, thorough investigations and safety studies.

-• Assisting victims of transportation accidents and their families.
+• Assisting victims and survivors of transportation disasters and their families.

 The NTSB Board

 The NTSB has five Board Members, each nominated by the President and confirmed by the Senate to serve 5-year terms.
 The President designates a Board Member as Chair and another as Vice Chair for 3-year terms.
 The Chair requires separate Senate confirmation.
 When there is no designated Chair, the Vice Chair serves in an acting capacity.
-NTSB currently has one vacant board member seat.
+NTSB currently has two vacant board member seats.

 More Info >